 Developing a QALY-based weighting way for evaluating composite endpoints, incorporating the impact of each event on patients' quality of life.

-Applying Restricted Mean Survival Time (RMST) as a quantitative and clinically relevant outcome measure for composite endpoints in cardiovascular trials.
+Applying the principles of Restricted Mean Survival Time (RMST) as a quantitative and clinically relevant outcome measure for composite endpoints in cardiovascular trials.

 Testing this novel methodology using data from the FOURIER trial to assess its feasibility and effectiveness in providing a more comprehensive evaluation of evolocumab's impact on cardiovascular outcomes.